xyluo25/pyufunc/paper/paper.md

 4. **Regular Updates and Maintenance:** Our team is dedicated to providing regular updates, ensuring that pyufunc remains compatible with the latest Python releases and industry best practices.
 5. **Time and Effort Savings:** You can avoid reinventing the wheel by leveraging pre-existing, widely used utility functions.
 Let pyufunc take care of the repetitive tasks while you focus on building remarkable Python applications.

-**No dependencies will be installed in your coding environment unless you use functions that require specific dependencies.
-The function will automatically install the necessary packages when you use it.**
+**Dependencies won’t be added to your environment unless you invoke functions that require them; when you do, the necessary packages are installed automatically.**

-**If you discover useful functions that you believe should be included in the package for broader use, or if you have suggestions for additional utility functions, please share your comments here: [Issues](https://github.com/xyluo25/pyufunc/issues) or pull the repository and commit functions.**
+**If you identify functions that would benefit the broader community or have ideas for new utilities, please share your comments here: [Issues](https://github.com/xyluo25/pyufunc/issues) or pull the repository and commit functions.**

 # Statement of need